kubedb/docs/docs/guides/qdrant/concepts/opsrequest.md

 `spec.verticalScaling` is used when `spec.type` is `VerticalScaling`.
 It contains:

+- `spec.verticalScaling.node` — the per-node vertical scaling configuration:
-- `spec.verticalScaling.node.resources` — the CPU and memory resource requests and limits for Qdrant nodes.
+  - `resources` — the CPU and memory resource requests and limits for Qdrant nodes.
+  - `nodeSelectionPolicy` — the policy for selecting nodes to scale.
+  - `topology` — the topology constraints for the vertical scaling operation:
+    - `key` — the topology key (required).
+    - `value` — the topology value (required).

 #### spec.volumeExpansion

 `spec.volumeExpansion` is used when `spec.type` is `VolumeExpansion`.
 It contains:

-- `spec.volumeExpansion.node` — the new desired storage size for Qdrant nodes.
+- `spec.volumeExpansion.node` — the per-node volume expansion configuration.
+Can be an empty object `{}` if the volume expansion should use defaults.
 - `spec.volumeExpansion.mode` — the volume expansion mode.
 Can be `Online` or `Offline`.

+#### spec.tls

+`spec.tls` is used when `spec.type` is `ReconfigureTLS`.
+It contains:

+- `spec.tls.client` — TLS configuration for client connections.
+- `spec.tls.p2p` — TLS configuration for peer-to-peer connections.
+- `spec.tls.remove` — specifies whether to remove TLS configuration.
+- `spec.tls.rotateCertificates` — specifies whether to rotate TLS certificates.

+#### spec.configuration

+`spec.configuration` is used when `spec.type` is `Reconfigure`.
+It contains:

+- `spec.configuration.applyConfig` — a map of key-value pairs for inline configuration changes.
+- `spec.configuration.configSecret` — the secret containing the new configuration.
+- `spec.configuration.removeCustomConfig` — specifies whether to remove the custom configuration.
+- `spec.configuration.restart` — specifies the restart behavior after applying configuration.
+Supported values are `auto`, `true`, and `false`.

 #### spec.timeout